Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

-{\it Case Study 2: Unsupervised learning-based identification of neurophysiological subtypes in psychiatric disorders.} The neurobiological heterogeneity has substantial effects on treatment outcome even while often being independent of pre-treatment clinical symptoms.
-For example, although psychotherapy is at present the most effective treatment for PTSD, many patients are nonetheless non-responsive and display differences in brain function relative to responsive patients.
-With sparse K-means clustering, Zhang et al. \cite{zhang2021identification} developed a data-driven subtyping framework to accomplish simultaneous feature selection and sample clustering on the high-dimensional power envelope connectivity of rs-EEG source-reconstructed signals.
-This approach successfully identified two psychiatric subtypes with distinct functional connectivity patterns in PTSD and MDD ($n=648$), prominently within the frontoparietal control network and default mode network (Fig.~\ref{Fig-CaseStudy12}C).
+{\it Case Study 2: Unsupervised learning-based identification of neurophysiological subtypes in psychiatric disorders.} Neurobiological heterogeneity has a substantial impact on treatment outcome independent of pre-treatment clinical symptoms.
+For example, although psychotherapy is currently the most effective treatment for PTSD, many patients are nonetheless non-responsive and display differences in brain function relative to responsive patients.
+Using sparse K-means clustering, Zhang et al. \citep{zhang2021identification} developed a data-driven framework to achieve simultaneous feature selection and subtyping on the high-dimensional power envelope connectivity of rs-EEG source-reconstructed signals.
+This approach successfully identified two transdiagnostic subtypes with distinct functional connectivity patterns in PTSD and MDD ($n=648$), prominently within the frontoparietal control network and default mode network (Figure~\ref{Fig-CaseStudy12}C).
 Importantly, linear mixed models in an intent-to-treat analysis on symptom severity revealed that the two subtypes differentially responded to psychotherapy and antidepressant versus placebo.
-A classification analysis based on RVM further confirmed that the EEG connectivity-driven subtypes can be distinguished by rs-fMRI connectivity with a discriminative pattern consistent with the EEG connectivity pattern (Fig.~\ref{Fig-CaseStudy12}D).
-The data-driven subtyping framework allows the detection of subpopulations with distinct dysfunctional signatures so that further clinical and mechanistic investigations can be focused on more neurobiologically homogeneous subtypes.
+An RVM-based classification analysis further confirmed that the EEG connectivity-driven subtypes were distinguishable using rs-fMRI connectivity.
+The discriminative pattern identified from fMRI was also consistent with the EEG connectivity pattern (Figure~\ref{Fig-CaseStudy12}D).